Wouldn’t it be nice if all you had to do to get rid of mice was plug in a little device?

 Pros and Cons of Using Ultrasonic Pest Repellents

-- It is an overall safe device to use, avoiding the use of dangerous and toxic chemicals and poison which may be harmful to household pets and even humans.
+- It is an overall safe device to use.
+Repellers avoid the use of dangerous and toxic chemicals and poison that may be harmful to household pets and even humans.

-- It is relatively inexpensive with devices costing less than $100 and consuming very little electricity.
+- It is relatively inexpensive.
+Devices cost less than $100 and consume very little electricity.
 Usually, there is no need to spend more than a one-time investment in this mouse repellent.

-- They work for many different types of pests which makes it almost a one-size-fits-all pest controller as opposed to other methods that only tackle one pest at a time.
+- They work for many different types of pests.
+This makes it almost a one-size-fits-all pest controller as opposed to other methods that only tackle one pest at a time.

-- Their effectiveness has been highly debated with some studies suggesting that they don’t work at all, and some other tests such as the one done in 2002 by the Kansas State University stating that they work but only for certain kinds of pests and not others.
-The debate is still is out, and it cannot yet be said that they work 100%.
+- Their effectiveness has been highly debated.
+Some studies suggest they don’t work at all.
+Others, like the one conducted in 2002 by Kansas State University state that they work but only for certain kinds of pests and not others.
+The debate is still out, and it cannot yet be said that they work 100%.

-- According to some accounts, they don’t eliminate pests completely but may reduce them to a certain extent.
+- According to some accounts, they reduce but don’t eliminate pests completely.
 Other sources suggest that the pests may become habituated to the ultrasonic sound and won’t be bothered by it after some time.